-If you can’t get enough of Gothic naves or you’re on the constant look out for stunning stained glass windows, Belgium may be the perfect place for you.
+If you can’t get enough of Gothic naves, or you’re constantly on the look out for stunning stained glass windows, Belgium may be the perfect place for you.
 With some of the most striking cathedrals in the world, this European country is full of hugely important and historic places of worship.
 Each inspirational building is the result of a lifetime of hard work, and every masterpiece inside has its own extraordinary story.
-Inspire your own adventure in this country by checking out our guide to five of the most beautiful churches in Belgium.
+Inspire your own adventure in this country by checking out our guide to the most beautiful churches in Belgium.

 1. Cathedral of Our Lady, Antwerp